-The TPS54361 is designed to operate with input voltages above 4.5 V. When the VIN voltage is above the 4.3 V typical rising UVLO threshold and the EN voltage is above the 1.2 V typical threshold the device is active.
+TI designed the TPS54541 to operate with input voltages above 4.5 V. When the VIN voltage is above the 4.3-V typical rising UVLO threshold and the EN voltage is above the 1.2-V typical threshold, the device is active.
 If the VIN voltage falls below the typical 4-V UVLO turnoff threshold, the device stops switching.
-If the EN voltage falls below the 1.2-V threshold the device stops switching and enters a shutdown mode with low supply current of 2 $\mu$ A typical.
+If the EN voltage falls below the 1.2-V threshold, the device stops switching and enters shutdown mode with a low-supply current of 2 $\mu$ A typical.

-The TPS54361 will operate in CCM when the output current is enough to keep the inductor current above 0 A at the end of each switching period.
-As a nonsynchronous converter, it will enter DCM at low output currents when the inductor current falls to 0 A before the end of a switching period.
-At very low output current the COMP voltage will drop to the pulse-skipping threshold and the device operates in a pulse-skipping Eco-mode.
+The TPS54541 operates in CCM when the output current is enough to keep the inductor current above 0 A at the end of each switching period.
+As a non-synchronous converter, the device enters DCM at low-output currents when the inductor current falls to 0 A before the end of a switching period.
+At very-low output current, the COMP voltage drops to the pulse-skipping threshold and the device operates in a pulse-skipping Eco-mode.
 In this mode, the high-side MOSFET does not switch every switching period.
-This operating mode reduces power loss while keeping the output voltage regulated.
-For more information on Eco-mode see the Pulse-Skip Eco-Mode section.
+This operating mode reduces power loss, while regulating the output voltage.
+For more information on Eco-mode, see the Pulse Skip Eco-mode section.